Constance Fisher

-Constance Margaret Fisher (née Sirois; March 26, 1929 – October 1, 1973) was an American serial killer.
-Diagnosed with paranoid schizophrenia, she killed three of her children in Maine in 1954, and after spending several years in a mental institution, she was released, only to kill three more of her children in 1966.
+Constance Margaret Fisher (née Sirois; March 26, 1929 – October 1, 1973) was an American serial mass murderer.
+Diagnosed with paranoid schizophrenia, she killed three of her children in Maine in 1954.
+After spending several years in a mental institution, she was released, only to kill three more of her children in 1966.

-Deemed unfit to stand trial, she was hospitalized at the Augusta State Hospital, from where she managed to escape in 1973, but died in an accident shortly afterwards.
+Deemed unfit to stand trial, she was hospitalized at the Augusta State Hospital, from which she managed to escape in 1973, but died in an accident shortly afterwards.

 Early life

 Constance Margaret Sirois was born on March 26, 1929, in Oakland, Maine.
 She was abandoned by her birth parents, and later adopted by the Sirois family.
 Neighbors described Constance as a pretty and nice girl, although she was also considered "moody".

-In 1946, the 17-year-old Sirois married 24-year-old Carl Marion Fisher, a WWII veteran employed at a car shop in the Maine Central Railroad.
-The couple moved to a little home in Waterville, where they would have three children over the following years - Richard (b.
+In 1946, the 17-year-old Sirois married 24-year-old Carl Marion Fisher, a World War II veteran employed at a car shop on the Maine Central Railroad.
+The couple moved to a little home in Waterville, where they had three children: Richard (b.
 1947), Daniel (b.
 1948) and Deborah Kay (b.
 1953).

 During these years, Constance started to exhibit signs of anxiety and depression, frequently worrying about her children, money, and the cramped home the family lived in.
-She also attempted to commit suicide on at least one occasion, but was unsuccessful.
+She also attempted suicide on at least one occasion.

 Murders

-First incident
+First killings

-On March 8, 1954, Carl returned home from work, but found that the door had been locked.
+On March 8, 1954, Carl returned home from work to find that the door had been locked.
 Worried that something was off, he contacted Dr. Richard Chasse, the physician who had been treating his wife for recent bouts of depression, and the men broke down the door.
 Carl then went inside and went to the bedroom, where he saw the corpses of Daniel and Deborah tucked in their beds, at first appearing to be asleep.
 He then stepped into the bathroom, where he found that his eldest son Richard had been drowned in the bathtub.

 Panicked and unable to find his wife, he quickly contacted the authorities, who rushed to the crime scene.
-A search of the house led to the officers finding Constance hidden under a bed, having been rendered unconscious from a suicide attempt by drinking a bottle of liquid shampoo.
+Officers searched the house and found Constance hidden under a bed, unconscious from drinking a bottle of liquid shampoo in a suicide attempt.
 A suicide note written by her was located, with Constance explaining that she had drowned the children to "save them from evil" and that God had ordered her to do so.